fbslo/creator/readme.md

 * Memo decryption
 * API for creating accounts

+API allows big stakeholders with thousands of claimed pending accounts to work with dApps and other platforms that may need to create account for new users.
+You can run this service without frontend and only allows other apps/users (that have your authorization) to send POST requests to your API and your account will create new account for them.
+You can remove authorization at any time.

 ***For-profit system is not required, you can disable payments and create/distribute codes manually.***

 Because some HIVE frontends don't support memo decryption, you can use tool on the website to decrypt memo (Keychain & private memo key supported) and get your account creation tokens!